helpshift/ekaf/README.md

 ### State Machines ###
 Each worker is a finite state machine powered by OTP's gen_fsm as opposed to gen_server which is more of a client-server model.
 Which makes it easy to handle connections breaking, and adding more features in the future.
 In fact every new topic spawns a worker that first starts in a bootstrapping state until metadata is retrieved.
 This is a blocking call.

+Choosing a worker is done by a worker of `ekaf_server` for every topic.
+It looks at the strategy and decides how often to choose a worker and is used internally by `ekaf:pick`

 ### An example ekaf config

     {ekaf,[